 A 50-year old Baku Metro is labelled as national wealth of Azerbaijani people.
 Besides it is use as one of cheapest and fastest transport means, every metro station carries heavy burden of symbolism: Nizami metro station is dedicated to 12th poet Nizami Ganjavi, the Greatest of all Greatests; 20 Yanvar (January) is dedicated to a day when Soviet army peaceful protestors to crack down independence movement in Baku; or Neftçilər (Oilmen) is honouring oil workers for bravery and hard work.
 Therefore every metro station would be designed with a particular theme and carriage arrival announcement would be accompanied with a 10-second musical tone to dramatize presentation of a station.

-Explore the oldest part of the city on 2.5 hours walking tour
+Explore the UNESCO site on 2.5-hour walking tour

 Hear legends about prominent Oil Barons